Readiness check first

-The snapshot is private, lightweight, and read-only.
+The review is assisted and scope-agreed.
 It is not a self-serve scan, not hosted enforcement, and does not mutate your repository.

 Purpose